poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 const actualSubtringIdx = [83, 347];
 ```

-Let's assume that our function for detecting bad spans (which includes an LLM call).
+Let's assume that we have a function for detecting bad substrings.
 The function ingests the text from a section and returns an array of arrays containing all problematic, non-overlapping subtring index pairs:

 ```js
 const predictedSubstringIdx = extractProblematicClauses(sectionText);